wp-plugins/reduce-bounce-rate/readme.txt

 = How do I know it is working =

 The script will be added to the bottom of your website.
 You can see the script between the "Begin Real Time on Site and Bounce Rate" and "End Real Time on Site and Bounce Rate" comments.
-There is only one condition: you theme needs to make use of wp_footer().
+There is only one condition: your theme needs to make use of wp_footer().
 If this is not present, the plugin will not work.

 After some days, you will probably see the Bounce Rate drop in Google Analytics.
 Then you will know it is working.